HugoBruins/cancatchers/arduino/groundstation_code/readme.md

 ## Library dependencies
 - EBYTE

-(the other e32 library we used for the cansat code has some weird issues, receiving data twice as slow as the set delay)
+(The other e32 library we used for the cansat code has some weird issues, receiving data twice as slow as the set delay.)

 ## Extra information
 - It is important that if you have the temperature sensor with gps working, that you use the groundstation_all.ino, because the received struct has to be the same as the send struct.